Average and minimum salary in Iceland: let’s analyze current wage trends and the economy of Europe’s Northern most

 Officially, there is no minimum salary in Iceland.
 However minimum salaries are determined by collectively bargained agreements which usually engulf one economic sector.

 Even if there is no official minimum wage in Iceland we can determine approximately what are lower scales salaries in the country.
-The Store and Office Workers’ Union in Iceland has its own minimum wage figures, and in 2019 the minimum salary in Iceland is of 300,000 ISK per month for a full time position.
+The Efling, one of the biggest workers’ union in Iceland, has its own minimum wage figures.
+In Efling, as of 2020 the minimum salary in Iceland is of 335,000 ISK per month for a full time position.

 Although this might not apply to all classes of wokers in Iceland, it is a pretty standard figure for the country.These figures are gross, and apply to workers who are at list 18 years old and have worked in the same company for at least 6 months.
 The minimum salary of 335,000 ISK is roughly equivalent to 2700 USD as of 2020.